libp2p/specs/relay/circuit-v2.md

 relay service on demand, decoupled with whether _client_ functionality is supported by the host.

-In order to address this problem, we have splt the protocol into the `hop` and `stop` subprotocols.
+In order to address this problem, we have split the protocol into the `hop` and `stop` subprotocols.
 This allows us to always enable the client-side functionality in a host, while providing the option to later mount the relay service in public hosts, _after_ the